 \subsection{Data example}

 The \code{basal} dataset is composed of four studies that contain gene expression data and tumor subtype information from patients spanning three cancer types \citep{moffitt2015,weinstein2013}.
 Two of these datasets contain gene expression data for subjects with Pancreatic Ductal Adenocarcinoma (PDAC), one dataset contains data for subjects with Breast Cancer, and the last contains data for subjects with Bladder Cancer.
-While each cancer type has separate sets of defined subtypes, all share a common subtype defined as ``basal-like'', which was shown to be similar in character across cancer types and have an impact on survival in \cite{moffitt2015}.
+While each cancer type has separate sets of defined subtypes, all share a common subtype defined as ``basal-like'', which was shown to be similar in character across cancer types and have an impact on survival \citep{moffitt2015}.
 The goal of the original study was to select features that are relevant in predicting the basal-like subtype.
-To increase the sample size, it was proposed that samples were merged from each each study into one large dataset.
+To increase the sample size, it was proposed that samples were merged from each study into one large dataset.

 Multiple approaches have been proposed to integrate gene expression data from multiple studies to improve the accuracy of downstream prediction models \citep{riester2014, ma2018continuity, patil2018}.
-The pGLMM methodology from \cite{rashid2020} was originally motivated by the need to select genes that are predictive of cancer outcome, where the effects of genes may vary randomly across studies.
-It was shown that accounting for this heterogeneity improved the performance of gene selection after data merging, as well as reduced bias in the estimated study-level effect of each gene.
+The pGLMM methodology from \cite{rashid2020} was originally motivated by the need to select genes that are predictive of cancer outcomes (e.g. cancer subtype), where the effects of genes may vary randomly across studies.
+It was shown that accounting for this heterogeneity improved the performance of gene selection after data merging.